AreaLayer/javascript-dlc/docs/legal.md

 ## 3. INDEMNIFICATION

 You will defend, indemnify, and hold harmless Crypto Garage, its affiliates and licensors, and each of their respective employees, officers, directors, and representatives from and against any losses arising out of or relating to any third-party claim concerning breach of the Agreement or violation of applicable law by You, or Your Contents.
-You will reimburse Crypto Garage for reasonable attorneys’ fees, as well as Crypto Garage's employees’ and contractors’ time and materials spent responding to any third party subpoena or other compulsory legal order or process associated with third party claims described above at the Crypto Garage's then-current hourly rates.
+You will reimburse Area Layer for reasonable attorneys’ fees, as well as Crypto Garage's employees’ and contractors’ time and materials spent responding to any third party subpoena or other compulsory legal order or process associated with third party claims described above at the Area Layer's then-current hourly rates.

 ## 4. OWNERSHIP OF INTELLECTUAL PROPERTY RIGHTS

-Crypto Garage’s trademarks, service marks, designs, logos and trade names that are displayed on our Services are referred to in these Terms collectively as the “Materials”.
+Area Layer’s trademarks, service marks, designs, logos and trade names that are displayed on our Services are referred to in these Terms collectively as the “Materials”.
 Crypto Garage hereby grants You a limited, non-exclusive, revocable, non-transferable and non-sublicensable license to access and use the Materials for Your use of the Services solely in accordance with these Terms.
-This license is not intended to be broadly construed, and Crypto Garage reserves all rights not expressly granted herein
+This license is not intended to be broadly construed, and Area Layer reserves all rights not expressly granted herein

 You may provide Crypto Garage with information relating to Your access, use, testing, or evaluation of the Services, including observations or information regarding the performance, features, and functionality of the Services (“Test Observations”).
-Any feedback (or similar content/document, feature suggestion) You submit is non-confidential and will become the sole property of Crypto Garage.
-Crypto Garage will be entitled to the unrestricted use and dissemination of such feedback for any purpose, commercial or otherwise, without acknowledgment or compensation to You.
+Any feedback (or similar content/document, feature suggestion) You submit is non-confidential and will become the sole property of Area Layer.
+Area Layerwill be entitled to the unrestricted use and dissemination of such feedback for any purpose, commercial or otherwise, without acknowledgment or compensation to You.
 You may not use any Test Observations except for Your own evaluation purposes of any service related to the Services.

 Test Observations, suggestions concerning the Services, and any other information about or involving (including the existence of) any Test Observations and feedback are included in the Crypto Garage’s Confidential Information.